kasimkazmi/francais-pro/README.md

 npm run dev
 ```

-Visit [http://localhost:3000](http://localhost:3000) to see the application.
+Visit [http://localhost:3000](http://localhost:3000) to see the application locally.

 ## 🏗️ **Architecture Highlights**